TKOxff/ASAP/README.md

-# ASAP Shortcuts (Lite)
+# macOS Shortcuts (unmaintained)

-ASAP is a global shortcuts App for macOS, written in Swift and SwiftUI.
+It is a global shortcuts App for macOS, written in Swift and SwiftUI.

 <img src="public/asap.png" width=500>